sarangjo/sarangjo.github.io/content/pages/tech/windows/index.md

 ---
-title: Windows
+title: Developing Software on Windows
 date: "2018-11-16"
 ---

-Windows shell development is a mess.
-Here are some of my notes to explain how it all works together as part of my crusade to not use a Mac at work.
+Windows development is a mess.
+Here are some of my notes to explain how it all works together as part of my crusade to not use a Mac as a software developer at Illumio.

 # Shells